nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/allowed_denied_images/_index.md

 If an image appears on both the Allowed Images and Denied Images lists, then the Denied Image takes precedence and the image will be failed.

 **Note:** See Evaluating Images against Policies for details on image policy evaluation.

-The Allowed Images list will show a list of any Trusted Images defined by the system includes the following fields:
+The Allowed Images list will show a list of any allowed images defined by the system includes the following fields:

 - **Allowlist Name**
-  A user friendly name to identify the image(s)
+  A user friendly name to identify the image(s).

 - **Type**
   Describes how the image has been specified.
-By **Name**, **ID**, or **Digest**
+By **Name**, **ID**, or **Digest**.

 - **Image**
-  The specification used to define the image
+  The specification used to define the image.

 - **Actions**
-  The actions you can set for the allowed image..
+  The actions you can set for the allowed image.

   The ![alt text](clipboard.jpeg) button can be used to copy the image specification into the clipboard.